alisonbutcher/2811ICT-Project/README.md

 ## Introduction

 ## Layout of Git Repository
 The project is separeted into two sections *Client* which contains the angular project and *Server* which contains the nodeJS and Express project for the REST API.
+The client and server projects were managed within a single git repository

 ### Client Folder
 The client folder contains the root folder of the Angular project and has several files and folders including: